pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Namespace Provisioner](namespace-provisioner/about.hbs.md)**

-  Namespace provisioner provides an easy, secure, automated way for Platform Operators to provision namespaces with the resources and proper namespace-level privileges needed for developer workloads to function as intended.
+  Namespace Provisioner provides an easy, secure, automated way for Platform Operators to provision namespaces with the resources and proper namespace-level privileges needed for developer workloads to function as intended.